diem-ai/les_pays_en_chiffres/README.md

 - Go to [HKEY_LOCAL_MACHINE\Software\Microsoft\Command Processor]
 - Add new string value named "Autorun" with value "chcp 1252"
 - Then reopen the console/terminal
-2) Acces permission denied to database with PgAddmin
+2) Acces permission denied to database with PgAddmin</br>
 <b>Solution</b>
 - Add the below line in <code>pg_hba.conf</code> file:</br>
 host    all             all             .db.elephantsql.com            trust